 Back to Civil Case Opening page

-Yes, it is mandatory, except for miscellaneous cases.
+Yes, it is mandatory, except for sealed cases and miscellaneous cases.

 Can I open a case 24 hours a day?